nikiroo/fanfix-swing/README.md

 # Fanfix-swing

-Fanfix-swing is a program that offer you a graphical nterface (in java Swing) around the comics/stories/mangas library [Fanfix](https://github.com/nikiroo/fanfix).
+Fanfix-swing is a program that offer you a graphical interface (in java Swing) around the comics/stories/mangas library [Fanfix](https://github.com/nikiroo/fanfix).

 ## Synopsis